poeml/mirrorbrain/docs/configuration.rst

 Generating Torrents
 -------------------

-When hashes are generated with :program:`mb makehashes`, and stored in the database, MirrorBrain can generate not only Metalinks but also Torrents.
+From the hashes generated with :program:`mb makehashes`, MirrorBrain can generate not only Metalinks, but also Torrents.
 The required chunked hashes are the same.

 The generation is triggered by appending ``.torrent`` to an URL.